Luca06Luwa/Luca06Luwa/README.md

 ---
 ### Stuff I’m currently working on:

-- Converting the Linux Guides to the cleaner looking format md to replace the txt format

 - Other small shitty projects that don't work.
 (Most of the time).

 ---
 ### Archived projects or projects that I don't want to work on anymore:

-- Porting Clone Hero v1.0.0.4080-final to the scoop package manager (Didn't want to work out installers).
+- Converting the Linux Guides to the markdown format to replace the original txt based format

 - Website (least of my worries).

 ---
 ### Finished Projects:

-- Successfully ported Clone Hero Stable to the scoop package manager.
-(Only did it because I thought it was a good idea).
-If you want to install Clone Hero v0.23.2.2 just use the following commands:
+- Successfully ported Clone Hero to the scoop package manager.
+If you want to install the latest build of Clone Hero, just run the following commands:

 ```sh
 scoop bucket add games
 scoop install clonehero
 ```
-Just incase you havent realised it yet, the newest version of Clone Hero is v1.0.0.4080.
-I will try and update the script so that it installs but it will take time.

 ---
 ### Coding Languages/tools I know.
 (Or at least have tried to learn):